-What are vibration dampers
+What are vibration dampers?

 Vibration dampers are rubber or plastic caps that you place under the legs of the washing machine.
 This reduces vibration, making the washing machine less likely to move from its place and less noisy.
-You always buy vibration dampers in a set of 4, so you can put one under each leg.
+You always buy vibration isolators in a set of 4 pieces, so you can put one under each leg.
 They are universal, so you don’t need to buy special dampers for your specific washing machine.
-You can use vibration dampers for your washing machine, dishwasher and dryer.
+You can use them for your washing machine, dishwasher and dryer.
 Does your washing machine have a hard surface, such as a poured floor, tiles or a concrete floor?

-The best anti-vibration mounts
+The best vibration dampers

 Are you looking for vibration dampers?
 The dampers you’ll find below reduce the noise your washing machine makes, and keep it in place.
 Note that they all come in a set of 4, so you only need to add one product to your cart.